With a syrupy glaze created by three basic ingredients and loads of flavor, this speedy meal is ideal for the weekly

 - 1/2 teaspoon ground ginger

 - 4 teaspoons soy sauce (use a gluten-free brand if necessary)

 - Olive oil to lightly coat pan

-- 1 1/2 pounds boneless, skinless chicken thighs, opened flat (I sometimes use boneless, skinless breasts, pounded to an even thickness)
+- 1 1/2 pounds boneless, skinless chicken thighs, opened flat (I often use boneless, skinless breasts, pounded to an even thickness)

 - 3-4 tablespoons sesame seeds, toasted*

-- Optional: about a third of a cup of chicken stock or white wine for deglazing the pan; chopped cilantro or sliced green onions for garnish
+- Optional: about 1/3 cup chicken stock or white wine for deglazing the pan; chopped cilantro or sliced green onions for garnish

 Mix the honey, soy sauce, and ginger in a small bowl.
 Set aside.